Where to Celebrate Hanukkah in London

 Margot Bakery

-The queen of modern Jewish sourdough is back again to celebrate the festival of lights with her ferment-leavened sufganiyot (aka filled doughnuts).
-Filled with homemade raspberry jam or chocolate Creméux, these treats are available for almost all of the eight crazy nights.
+The queen of modern Jewish sourdough is back again to celebrate the festival of lights with her ferment-leavened sufganiyot doughnuts.
+Filled with homemade raspberry jam or chocolate crémeux, these treats are available for almost all of the eight nights.
 As these are only around once a year, pre-ordering via the website is strongly recommended.
-Pick up an order from the flagship shop in East Finchley or in the bakery’s second and more spacious location at 66 Georges Road near Holloway Tube Station.
+Pick up an order from the flagship shop in East Finchley, or in the bakery’s second and more spacious location at 66 Georges Road near Holloway Tube Station.
 Owner Michelle Eshkeri says that customers should also keep an eye out for community events currently being developed at the new location for next year.

 Karma Bread

 Back by popular demand!
-Pop by Karma Bread at their Brent Cross or Hampstead Heath location to pick up a box of special edition Hanukkah doughnuts.
+Pop by Karma Bread at its Brent Cross or Hampstead Heath location to pick up a box of special edition Hanukkah doughnuts.
 Flavours include tahini halva honey, custard, cinnamon, chocolate brownie, and regular-sized or mini jam-filled doughnuts.
-Pre-order via their website.
-Come for the doughnuts but don’t forget to grab an order of the bakery’s stollen challah, mince pie doughnuts or other daily offerings.
+Pre-order via the website.
+Come for the doughnuts, but don’t forget to grab an order of the bakery’s stollen challah, mince pie doughnuts or other daily offerings.

-From today and throughout the holiday, join owner Tami Isaacs Pearce at 4 p.m. at the Hampstead Heath location, 13 South End Road, for the nightly lighting of the menorah, made from Karma’s signature challah bread; it’s a tradition that has been ongoing for eight years now, led by Isaacs Pearce’s father.
+Also throughout the holiday, diners can join owner Tami Isaacs Pearce at 4 p.m. at the Hampstead Heath location, 13 South End Road, for the nightly lighting of the menorah, made from Karma’s signature challah bread.
+It’s a tradition that has been ongoing for eight years now, led by Isaacs Pearce’s father.
 “It’s a ritual that is so important to me; it’s my greatest joy!
 Anyone and everyone is welcome to come share in the light and sense of community,” she says.

 JW3 Jewish Community Centre